JeffHing/angular-cabinet/README.md

     </dd>
 </dl>

-### cabinet Directive
+### Cabinet Directive

-The cabinet directive contains the drawer directives.
-It manages which drawers can be open based upon the option settings.
+The cabinetDirective identifies the element as a cabinet which contains one or more drawer directives.
+It is responsible for determining which drawers should be opened or closed based upon the drawers' open states and user specified policy options.
+For applying CSS rules, it adds the 'cabinet' class to the element.

 ```html
 <div cabinet>